My grandpa turns 90 years old in a few days. Honestly, I can’t believe that he’s 90, and neither would you if you met him.

-This may seem contradictory to the previous lesson, but my grandpa would say that the opportunity for doing the things you love is always there, it’s just that the scale may be different depending on your life stage.
+This may seem contradictory to the previous lesson, but my grandpa would say that the opportunity to do the things you love is always there; it’s just that the scale may be different depending on your life stage.

 The lesson?
 It’s always possible to indulge in things that you enjoy, but you need to scale your pastimes to your life stage.
 If you have limited income, your indulgences must also be limited.
 As you start building wealth, you can similarly spend more on pastimes.

 In addition to scaling your indulgences to align with your life stage, my grandpa would also recommend focusing your attention and money on experiences and not things.
 Even on a small scale, spending your money on experiences will give you significantly more bang for your buck.

 In a few days, my grandpa will turn 90 years old.

 He’s lived in a world crippled by Depression, seen World War II, and served in the Navy during the Korean War.
 He’s seen cars go from the privileged few to a given for all.
 He was alive when man landed on the moon, when Kennedy was assassinated, and when Martin Luther King had a dream.
 He was around when the first computers were built, all the way through the birth of the internet.